 Try keep the cleaning fee as close as possible to the actual cost of getting your place cleaned.

-If you’re doing the cleaning yourself, another method for determining your cleaning fee is to do a search on Airbnb for comparable listings (same home type, room and bathroom numbers) in your same neighborhood / city, and seeing how much they’re charging for their cleaning fee.
+If you’re doing the cleaning yourself, another method for determining your cleaning fee is to do a search on Airbnb for comparable listings (same home type, room and bathroom numbers) in your same neighborhood/city, and seeing how much they’re charging for their cleaning fee.
 Try not to venture too far north of whatever these cleaning fees are.
-You will want to make sure however that the reasonable value of your personal time factors into the final cost you arrive at.
+You will want to make sure however that the reasonable value of your personal time factors into the final amount you arrive at.

 An emerging service that’s becoming increasingly popular for Airbnb hosts are cleaning companies that provide their services specifically for short-term rental properties such as those listed on Airbnb.